If you’re not feeling great lately, don’t worry. All of us feel down from time to time, so remember that this too shall pass.

 5. Get out in nature

-This simple but effective pick-me-up almost sounds too good to be true, but there is strong research to support the fact that getting out in nature even for 30 minutes makes you feel a lot better.
+This simple but effective pick-me-up almost sounds too good to be true, but there is strong research to support the fact that getting out in nature even for 30 minutes can improve a poor mood and make a huge difference in your disposition.

 6. Listen to music